angusm/code-test-sep-2017/notes.md

 ----
 - Different random parameters sent to the server for advertisements will return the same kitten picture.
 Looking at the code it seems to use modulo 16, so I will adjust the front-end to accommodate as an interim fix.
+- Maps in `handies/structs` do not fully match to the native ES6 Map API.

 Shortcuts Taken
 ----